 Diclofenac (On the skin)

 Treats actinic keratoses.
-Also treats pain and swelling caused by osteoarthritis.
-This medicine is a nonsteroidal anti-inflammatory drug (NSAID).
+Also treats pain and swelling caused by arthritis.
+This is an NSAID.

 When This Medicine Should Not Be Used

 - Use your medicine as directed.
 There are several brands of this medicine.
 Make sure you understand how to use the brand you have been prescribed.
 Ask your doctor if you have any questions.

 - The Voltaren® gel comes with a dosing card to measure the correct dose.
 If you do not receive or misplace your dosing card, call your pharmacist to ask for a new one.

 - Use this medicine only on your skin.
 Rinse it off right away if it gets on a cut or scrape.
 Do not get the medicine in your eyes, nose, or mouth.

 - Wash your hands with soap and water before and after you use this medicine.

 - Apply a thin layer of the medicine to the affected area.
 Rub it in gently.

 - Do not shower, bathe, or wash the affected area for at least 30 minutes after you apply Pennsaid® or Solaraze® or 1 hour after you apply Voltaren®.

 - Wait until the medicine dries before you cover the treated skin with gloves or clothing.
 Do not let the treated skin touch any other person's skin until the medicine is completely dry.